allegroai/clearml-docs/docs/integrations/yolov5.md

 * And more

 All of this is captured into a [ClearML Task](../fundamentals/task.md).
 By default, a task called `Training` is created in the `YOLOv5` project.
-To change the task’s name or project , use the `--project` and `--name` arguments when running the `train.py` script.
+To change the task’s name or project, use the `--project` and `--name` arguments when running the `train.py` script.

 ```commandline